Carlyle Lake Resort

 Carlyle Lake Resort, also known as White Bear Lake Resort, is a hamlet in White Bear Band Indian reserve, Saskatchewan, Canada.
 The community is situated on the southern shore of White Bear (Carlyle) Lake on a forested plateau called Moose Mountain Upland.
-On 31 December 1972, Carlyle Lake Resort was dissolved as a village; it was restructured as a hamlet under the jurisdiction of the Reservation of White Bear Band on that date.
-The hamlet is located about 14 km north of the town of Carlyle on highway 9.
+On December 31, 1972, Carlyle Lake Resort was dissolved as a village; it was restructured as a hamlet under the jurisdiction of the Indian reserve of White Bear Band on that date.
+The hamlet is located about 14 km north of the town of Carlyle on Highway 9.

 Carlyle Lake Resort is also home to the 18-hole White Bear Golf Course.
 Bear Claw Casino & Hotel is a short distance north on Highway 9.